 If your goal is to pursue a career in academics as a professor and/or researcher or to design and conduct research and analyze data, the PhD program is the right program for you.

 You can choose to specialize with our new concentration in Institutional Research.
 The concentration is targeted towards professionals with career goals in institutional research in applied settings including higher education, K-12 schools, non-profits, government settings, and business.
-Foundational coursework will equip institutional students with strong quantitative, qualitative, and mixed research methods skills.
+Foundational coursework will equip institutional research students with strong quantitative, qualitative, and mixed research methods skills.
 Students will specialize in higher education or library information science and take institutional research content knowledge courses in management, business intelligence, and public policy.

 Admission to the doctoral program requires a completed MA degree.